 Medication information: Please remember that we need new doctor’s orders each school year in order to be able to give any medication at school.
-We also need doctor’s orders for over-the-counter medication that will last longer than 10 days.
+We also need doctor’s orders for over-the-counter medication that will last longer than 10 calendar days.

 Clinic Hours: Monday-Friday 7:30am-3:30pm